 When you think of Brisbane, fashion probably isn’t the first word to come to mind.
 The city’s main shopping strip (Queen Street Mall) has the same high street shops that you’ll find everywhere else in the world, and the shopping centres don’t have much more going for them either.
-But if you scratch beneath the surface, you’ll actually find that Brisbane does have a bustling fashion design ecosystem.
-And what’s more than that, a lot of them are actually manufacturing here too!
+But if you scratch beneath the surface, you’ll actually find that Brisbane does have a bustling and growing fashion design ecosystem.
+And what’s more than that, a lot of them are manufacturing here too!

 Here’s a list of some of my favourite Brisbane designers, that have a focus on ethical production and sustainability in their businesses.

 Brisbane’s Tengdahl started up over 30 years ago and has taken a wild ride from having one shop, to many shops, to landing in David Jones stores around the country.
 Founder Julie Tengdahl explains the journey in the video above – essentially she has decided staying small is the best way to keep their quality top notch and keep their brand sustainable.
 Tengdahl now stocks a range of resort wear that appeals to all ages.
 The store can be found in Brisbane Arcade (and their sewing room is upstairs!).

 Alice Nightingale makes quirky pieces out of her sunny Brisbane studio.
 Her focus on using secondhand, vintage and locally produced fabrics means her designs are not only hand made to outlast fast fashion cycles, but are also environmentally and socially sustainable.
 Shop for fun, feminine pieces with floral prints and the odd funny slogan.

 NICO Underwear are doing the important work of manufacturing underwear sustainably.
 Brisbane founder and creative director Lis Harvey established the brand in 2012, and has done an incredible job of setting up an ethical supply chain to produce the brand’s wares (some of which are made right here in Brisbane!).